xendak/nixos-config/reminder.md

       done
 ```

+# Moonlander
+- screws for tenting are 19mm apart
+- m2.6 screws/ 2.5 also should work

 To access files within a Windows Subsystem for Linux (WSL) from a natively installed Linux system, you can mount the WSL drive using the guestmount tool.
 This allows you to treat the WSL file system as if it were a regular drive on your Linux system.
 Here's how to do it: